Are you the type of person who always thinks about the future and planning for every contingency?

 Reflective types are usually introspective and introverted, but they can also be capable of great insight and wisdom.

 While they may not be the life of the party, they can be excellent friends and confidantes.

 If you have a Reflective personality type, you probably appreciate solitude and quiet reflection.

 You may find large crowds overwhelming, and you may prefer to spend your free time engaged in thoughtful pursuits.

-Whether you’re simply reflecting on your own inner thoughts or sharing your insights with a friend, reflective personality types can bring a unique and valuable perspective to any situation.
+Whether you’re simply reflecting on your inner thoughts or sharing your insights with a friend, Reflective types can bring a unique and valuable perspective to any situation.

 What Are Reflective Personality Characteristics & Traits?